 - Whisk together the milk and vinegar and set to one side.

 - Sieve the flours, baking powder and salt into a large bowl.
 Stir to ensure it is thoroughly combined.
-Rub in the margarine with finger tips until fully incorporated.
+Rub in the dairy-free spread with finger tips until fully incorporated.
 Mix in the sugar and raisins (if using).
 Add one cup of the milk and vinegar, mixing gently with a spoon to combine.
 Add the remaining liquid, a little at a time, using your hands to bring the mixture together into a soft, slightly wet dough (you may not need all the milk).
-Do not overwork the mixture otherwise this will result in heavy scones.
+Do not overwork the mixture as this will result in heavy scones.

 - Turn out the dough onto a floured surface.
-Sprinkle a little flour on top and gently roll out to a thickness of 2.5cm / 1 inch.
+Sprinkle a little flour on top and roll out to a thickness of 2.5cm / 1 inch.
 Cut out the dough using a large, metal pastry cutter (7.5cm / 3 inches in diameter).
 Press down swiftly on the cutter, lift straight up and gently push out the dough circle onto the prepared tray.
 (Do not twist the cutter as you press down otherwise you will end up with funny shaped scones!)
 Repeat until all the dough is used up, gathering and re-rolling the dough scraps as needed.

 - Bake the scones in the preheated oven for 15 minutes, until the tops are golden brown.
 Leave to cool slightly before serving.
 These scones are delicious served with a thick layer of strawberry spread.
 They are best served fresh, but will last up to 3 days in an airtight container and weeks in the freezer.
 Before freezing, I cut the scones in half so that they defrost quicker.

-For a dairy free / vegan cream tea, fill the scones with strawberry spread and coconut “clotted” cream and serve with a pot of freshly brewed tea.
+For a dairy free / vegan cream tea, fill the scones with strawberry spread and coconut “clotted cream” and serve with a pot of freshly brewed tea.

 Coconut “Clotted” Cream